Avinash7986/Avinash7986/README.md

 ## I'm a MERN Stack Developer!

-- 🔭 I’m currently looking for my first dev job
+- 🔭 I’m currently looking for a job
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - ⚡ Fun fact: I am cricket lover